hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 Before we start using our smart contract, it's worth taking a moment to understand the programming model when working with smart contracts in FireFly.
 Like the rest of FireFly, smart contracts are implemented with an asynchronous programming model.
 The key concepts here are:

-- Transactions are submitted to FireFly and will immediately be assigned an ID.
+- Transactions are submitted to FireFly and an ID is returned.
 This is the **Operation ID**.
 - The transaction itself happens asynchronously from the HTTP request that initiated it
-- Blockchain events emitted smart contracts will be stored in FireFly's database if FireFly has a listener set up for that specific type of event.
-FireFly will also emit an event of type `blockchain_event_received` when this happens
+- Blockchain events emitted by smart contracts will be stored in FireFly's database if FireFly has a **Listener** set up for that specific type of event.
+FireFly will also emit an event of type `blockchain_event_received` when this happens.

 <!-- TODO: Update this diagram -->
 ![Smart Contracts Async Flow](../images/smart_contracts_async_flow.svg "Smart Contracts Async Flow")